Novice Race Series

 To enhance your sailing skills an important part is setting up your boat for the current weather conditions and personal preferences that you can learn from your experienced crew.

-Its important that each helm comes to the club between 11.5 hours before the race starts to rig the boat and get set up, ready to race.
+It is important that each helm comes to the club between 1 and 1.5 hours before the race starts to rig the boat, get changed and get set up, ready to race.
+You may also find it advantageous to watch the tactics of the best sailors in the earlier races as usually it will be the same course.

 It is the helms responsibility to: